Rushyanth111/Common-Report-Module/Readme.md

 A Python Module Designed to be of use to any person who wishes to interact with the Semester-Stats API.

+Please Check the [Documentation](https://rushyanth111.github.io/Semester-Stats-Report/) on How to use it.

 ## Requirements:

 - `Python` > `3.7.0`